theobald-software/theobald-software.github.io/content/_en/board-connector/datasource-deltaq/extraction-define.md

 ![DeltaQ-Extraction-01](/img/content/DeltaQ-Extraction-01.png){:class="img-responsive"}

-Before you activate the extraction in SAP use the *Customzing Check* link to validate the extraction.
+Before you activate the extraction in SAP use the *Customizing Check* link to validate the extraction.

 ![DeltaQ-Customizing-Check](/img/content/DeltaQ-Customizing-Check.png){:class="img-responsive"}